fuyuka3725/DSRE-EX/README.md

 ※ To run and build this, you'll need ffmpeg.exe and ffprobe.exe, which must be located in the same directory as the .py file.

-## TODO

-- [ ] Support for Multithreading and Parallel Processing Implementation.

-- [ ] Imports a MacOS GUI from [CrossDarkrix/DSRE-Audio-Enhancer](https://github.com/CrossDarkrix/DSRE-Audio-Enhancer).

 ## Credits
 - DSRE: https://github.com/x1aoqv/DSRE---Digital-Sound-Resolution-Enhancer
 - DSRE-English (Forked-GUI): https://github.com/Urabewe/DSRE---Digital-Sound-Resolution-Enhancer-English